 - Develop sector-specific carbon reduction strategies, such as beneficial electrification and community solar

 Through the advocacy efforts of Energy Efficiency for All (EEFA), certain utilities are expanding or improving the efficiency options available to multifamily affordable housing providers.
 This set of program descriptions provide practical information on how you as a multifamily owner, manager, or resident can participate in utility- or state-funded efficiency programs that support capital improvements and enhance building performance at your property.

 SAHF also collaborates with EEFA to provide utilities with guidance on utility program design improvements.
-This guidance is designed to promote greater participation from affordable housing providers and ensures the equitable deployment of energy-saving solutions to residents of (subsidized) affordable housing.
+This guidance is designed to promote greater participation from affordable housing providers and advance the equitable deployment of energy-saving solutions to affordable housing residents.

 Explore these case studies to learn why utility programs are so important to affordable housing providers like SAHF members: